grscheller/bm-probability-distributions/README.md

-# Daddy's boring math libraries - probability distributions
+# Boring Math Libraries - Probability distributions

 Package to generate and visualize probability distributions.

 Part of the "Boring Math" PyPI **bm** namespace for mathematical hobby projects.
+A work-in-progress.

 * **Repositories**
   * [bm.probability-distributions][1] project on *PyPI*